telosnetwork/telos-docs/docs/learn/crosschain_guide/native-to-evm-multisig-proposal.md

 __/!\ Make sure that the sender address has sufficient TLOS to pay for the gas of that function call__

+## Requirements

+This guide makes use of nodeJS, ethers, telos-evmjs as well as cleos.

 ## 1. Prepare the data using a script

 The script will use a library like ethers or web3js to populate & serialize the EVM transaction into a hash which we need in order call to eosio.evm `raw(...)` method.